niciBume/Cat_Prey_Analyzer/README.md

 <img src="/readme_images/bot_good_morning.png" alt="Telegram Bot greeting" width="400">

 The system is now running and the available bot commands are shown.
 You can access those anytime by typing `/help` in your bot conversation.
-Be aware that you need patience at startup, as the models take up to 5 min to load — they are substantial in size.
+Be aware that you need patience at startup, as the models take up to 5 min to load due to their large size.

 # Catflap Lock/Unlock Backends
 For these two following steps you need to get your Sure Petcare's <catflap ID> by logging in to [https://surepetcare.io/OnboardingLetsStart](https://surepetcare.io/OnboardingLetsStart), going to products and clicking on your catflap.
 Note the ID from the URL you see in your browser, it'll look something like this: `https://surepetcare.io/device/<YourID>/details`.